wp-plugins/flyzoo/readme.txt

 == Frequently Asked Questions ==

+= How do I go online and chat with my visitors? =

+1. Visit your website, locate the chat widget at the bottom of the page
+2. Click on MENU
+3. Click on "Log in or Sign up" and enter the e-mail and password you used to join Flyzoo

+= Is that a free live chat? =

+Currently we don't offer free live chat plans, but take in account that our subscriptions are VERY affordable.

+With Flyzoo you can get the best live chat features starting **as low as $2.9/month** with 14-days free trial (no credit card required).
+You can cancel, upgrade or downgrade your chat subscription at any time.

+All plans are discounted up to 33% for yearly subscriptions!

+Check the pricing and compare plans here [Pricing >>](http://www.flyzoo.co/pricing?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

-= Do you offer support? =
+= Do you offer customer support? =

-Sure!
+YES.
 We really care about our customers and we **always** reply to support requests.
 [Flyzoo Chat Support >>](http://www.flyzoo.co/support)

-= Is it free? =
-We offer affordable subscriptions, starting **as low as $2.9/month** with 14-days free trial.
-You can cancel, upgrade or downgrade your chat subscription at any time!
-All plans are discounted up to 33% for yearly subscriptions!
-Check out Flyzoo Chat pricing and compare plans here [Pricing >>](http://www.flyzoo.co/pricing?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

 = How do I buy a subscription? =
 After you sign up for the free trial, you'll be able to buy your subscription with PayPal from the [Dashboard >>](http://dashboard.flyzoo.co/?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)

-= How do I go online and chat with my users? =

-1. Visit your website, locate the chat widget at the bottom of the page
-2. Click on MENU
-3. Click on "Log in or Sign up" and enter the e-mail and password you used to join Flyzoo

 = What if can't verify my website? =